 Pull just one strand in our world and see how deeply it is connected to many others.
 In this entertaining and insightful presentation, Ruth Wilde and Peterson Toscano join forces to reveal strange and often unseen connections in the world.
-Drawing on ancient stories, comedy, and insights from their travels, they weave together a tapestry that covers identity, justice, peace, and much much more.
+Drawing on ancient stories, comedy, and insights from their travels, they weave together a tapestry that covers identity, LGBTQ issues, climate change, justice, peace, and much much more.

 Climate Change: What’s Faith Got to Do with It?
 Crisis, Relationships, Hope, and Our Roles on a New Planet